 Clinical Oncology Audit Conference

 The Committee runs an annual audit conference, which comprises presentations and an audit poster competition.
-The Conference attracts CPD credits, and clinical oncology audit leads pay a discounted rate.
-The 2014 Conference, Improving Clinical Outcomes through Quality Improvement Activity: A Focus on Lung, Bladder and Oesophageal Cancer, has been awarded five RCR Category 1 CPD credits.
-It will take place on Friday 6 June at the Geological Society, London.
+The Conference attracts CPD credits.
+The 2015 Conference will take place on Wednesday 17 June at The Royal College of Radiologists, London.
 Members are encouraged to book online.

 1. Burgess R (ed).
 NEW Principles for Best Practice in Clinical Audit.
 Abingdon: Radcliffe Publishing Ltd, 2011.